isarvesh/news-word-clouds/README.md

 Word clouds, which are images showing scattered words in different sizes, are a popular way to visualize large amounts of text.
 Words that appear more frequently in the given text are larger, and less common words are smaller or not shown at all.

-This is a web application using Python and Flask that transforms the latest news stories into word clouds and displays them to our visitors.

-our users will see a page similar to the one shown below, but containing the latest news headlines from BBC news.
-We’ll learn some tricks about web scraping, RSS feeds, and building image files directly in memory along the way.
+This is a web application using Python and Flask that transforms the latest news stories into word clouds and displays them to our visitors.tricks about web scraping, RSS feeds, and building image files directly in memory along the way.